mshedsilegx/azentramgr/README.md

-# Azure AD Group Member Extractor (azentra)
+# Azure AD Manager (azentramgr) - Module: Group member extractor

 ## 1. Application Overview and Objectives

-`azentra` is a command-line tool for extracting group and member information (first and last name, email, userprincipalname) from an Azure Active Directory (Entra ID) tenant.
+`azentramgr` is a command-line tool for extracting group and member information (first and last name, email, userprincipalname) from an Azure Active Directory (Entra ID) tenant.
 Its primary objective is to provide an efficient and reliable way to export Azure AD group memberships for analysis, auditing, or reporting purposes.

 The tool connects to the Microsoft Graph API using your local Azure CLI credentials (`az login`).
 It fetches all groups, with an option to filter them by name using a regular expression, and then retrieves all members for each of those groups.